Shreya-Mamadapur/Shrey/README.md

 # Hello :)
 Shreya here.
-This repo is everything I learn in Lambton College in Toronto.
+This repo contains everything I learn in Lambton College in Toronto.